georgeliu1998/keras_model_tuning/README.md

 # Optimizing Neural Networks
 Did you ever wonder which parameters are most impactful when it comes to neural networkings model tuning?
 I did.
 That's why I worked on this project.
 The goal was to develop intuition about neural network parameter tuning (including hyperparameter).

 In this project, I use Keras to build a generic neural network class which can be used to test model performance.
-With the power of GPU using Colab, building and tesing neural networks is a pleasure.
+With the power of Colab GPU, building and tesing neural networks is a pleasure.
 So let's do this!

 ## How to Use